bbguimaraes/gdb_lua/README.md

 - A tail call is represented in the `callstatus` field of `struct CallInfo` using the fifth least-significant bit in 5.4.0, while every other version (including 5.3.6) uses the sixth.
+- Indirection through `StkIdRel` is handled for versions greater than 5.4.4.

 [lapi.c]: https://github.com/lua/lua/blob/master/lapi.c
 [lua.py]: ./gdb_lua/lua.py